kammitama5/kammitama5.github.io/_posts/2021-9-02-Thursday-September-2nd.md

 be fun to see her briefly in Vermont :)

 ## Book Club
-- Oh, I was taking part in a book club in R on the book, Open Statistics, and gave a 15 minute overview of chapter 4, and led chapter 7's exercises.
+- Oh, I was taking part in a book club in R (haha pirate reference!) on the book, Open Statistics, and gave a 15 minute overview of chapter 4, and led chapter 7's exercises.
 We're wrapping up the last chapter this upcoming week, but I ended up not really using R and just using a calculator for the bulk of my exercises.
 That book club has been a lot of fun!